Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/executive-brief/handout.md

 _Draft updated 2026-03-31_

-## Purpose
+## Executive Frame

-This brief outlines why Sutton SignWriting is best understood not only as a writing system, but as emerging research infrastructure.
-It is intended to support conversations with a potential PI, lab, or institutional home that could anchor its development.
+Sutton SignWriting is not only a writing system.
+It is emerging research infrastructure.
+That framing fits conversations with a potential PI, lab, or institutional home that could anchor its development.

 ## What Sutton SignWriting Is